aprilweilab/pyigd/docs/igd_overview.rst

 The sample index ``i`` ranges from ``0`` to ``N-1``, where ``N`` is the number of haplotypes.
 Sample indices are grouped by individual, so given a ploidy ``P``, every ``P`` consecutive sample indices will be for the same individual.

+IGD files are read with :py:class:`pyigd.IGDReader`.
+They can be written with :py:class:`pyigd.IGDWriter`.
+There is a helpful class :py:class:`pyigd.IGDTransformer` that lets you modify an existing IGD file (creating a copy of it) in very few lines of code.
+See the `examples <examples.html>`_ or the `API documentation <pyigd.html>`_ for details.

 Variants
 --------